Akron Bike-Hike Trail

 More Trails in this Region: NE OH Trails List

-The terrain ranges from flat to gently rolling with turns.
+The bikeway terrain ranges from relatively flat to gently rolling with turns.
 Sections run through rural areas as well as residential neighborhoods.
 Variety is the key word here.
 Just as you're settling in and getting a feel for the trail it soon changes... then later it changes again.

 This portion of the Bike & Hike has a distinctly different personality from the rest of the trail.
-Some of it follows a utility right-of-way which leads the path directly between the legs of giant electric towers.
+Some of it follows a utility right-of-way which leads the path directly between the legs of electric towers.
 At road crossings the trail ramps up slightly to reach street level.
 Several of these crossings do not provide a good line of sight for cyclists of oncoming traffic, so use caution here.

 Heading south on the bikeway from Boston Mills Road the trail is generally flat and smooth.
 Signs at road crossings provide you with street names and the distance to the next crossroad further down the trail.
-If you think of the bikeway as a main transportation route and the crossroads as "exits," you can see how this provides great information for trail users, particularly if you're inclined to explore the surrounding area.
+If you think of the bikeway as a main transportation route and the crossroads as exits, you can see how this provides great information for trail users, particularly if you're inclined to explore the surrounding area.